Update: 17 September 2021

 With growing numbers of holidaymakers heading off on their much-anticipated overseas breaks, the UK and destinations around the world are using testing to help prevent the spread of COVID-19 and open up international travel as safely as possible.

-The number and types of tests that you will need before and after your trip will depend on which country you are visiting.
+The number and types of tests that you will need before and after your trip will depend on which country you are visiting and your vaccination status.
 Each country has its own requirements for arrivals, while the tests you’ll need when you come back to the UK will vary depending on whether the country you’re returning from is on the green, amber or red list.
 If you’ve been fully vaccinated, this reduces the number of tests you need to take when coming back from an amber list country, but does not mean you won’t need to get any tests at all.
+Generally speaking, children aged four and under do not need to take any COVID-19 tests for travel and there are some further testing exemptions for older children which we outline below.

 You can use the Government website to find a travel test provider, but it’s also a good idea to ask a travel professional to help you find an approved provider that offers tests that meet the UK Government’s testing requirements at a reasonable price.